Blake Feese

-Blake Feese (born February 8, 1982) is a second-generation American auto racing driver.
+Blake Feese (born February 8, 1982) is an American second-generation auto racing driver.
 He competed in USAC before joining Hendrick Motorsports in 2004 and 2005 as a development driver, racing in ARCA and the NASCAR Busch Series for the team.
 After being released from that deal, he drove in those two series as well as the NASCAR Truck Series part-time with a number of other teams through 2011.

 Racing career

 Early career

 Feese began racing at the age of ten in quarter midgets, where he won his first two starts, moving up to Mini-sprints two years later.
 He won the 600cc track championship at Jacksonville Raceway in the mini-sprint division in 1998, before moving up to main Sprint Cars, where he won once, and was named Rookie of the Year.

 In 2000, he drove in the International Racing Association, winning three races.
 In 2001, he competed in his first World of Outlaws race at Bristol Motor Speedway, finishing ninth.
 Later, he won a WoO sanctioned event at Knoxville Raceway, then won again at the All-Star sprint at Eldora Speedway the following season.